Spring Creek · Limestone · Pennsylvania

 About this water

 Vince Marinaro and Charlie Fox's home water, and the cradle of American terrestrial fishing — a slow, weed-trailing, gin-clear limestoner where the trout see everything and the leader does the work.
 Tiny ants, beetles, the Letort cricket and a careful crawl in summer; sulphurs and a long-rod humility the rest of the year.
-Nothing in the app fishes less like a mountain freestone than this.
+Nothing else here fishes less like a mountain freestone.

 Under the surface